HenrikBengtsson/startup/reference/index.md

 - [`is_positron()`](https://henrikbengtsson.github.io/startup/reference/is_positron.md)
   : Checks if running R via Positron
 - [`is_pqr()`](https://henrikbengtsson.github.io/startup/reference/is_pqr.md)
-  : Check if running a Pretty Quick Version of R (pqR)
+  : Checks if running a Pretty Quick Version of R (pqR)
 - [`is_radian()`](https://henrikbengtsson.github.io/startup/reference/is_radian.md)
   : Check if running R via radian (formerly known as rtichoke and rice)
 - [`is_rstudio_console()`](https://henrikbengtsson.github.io/startup/reference/is_rstudio_console.md)